 Examples of questions in which we are interested:

 - Are humans adapted to eating cooked food?

 - How do humans acquire culture?

 - How does human cognition differ from that of non-human primates?

 - What are the genetic bases for these uniquely human traits?

 - When, where, how and why did Homo sapiens evolve?

 - What is the role of hormones in behavior and development?

 - human and primate nutrition

-- human and primate cognition
+- human cognition